mino9421/Intelligarde-Super-Tool/README.md

-# Intelligarde-Super-Tool
 # Hi, my name is Mino.
-# I am trying to make a tool that shortcuts some repetitive task for customers.
+## This was one of my first mini projects.
+This tool is meant to shorten a parking ticket issuing for dispatchers on-line (phone).
-# I have achieved the original goal, but now new problems and goals plus challenges are rising.
+## I have achieved the original goal
-# I would like to pre-fill values in textBox elements on a page that opens from clicking the buttons on the original page
+## I would like to pre-fill values in textBox elements on a page that opens from clicking the buttons on the original page
-# the information that will be pre-filled are dates, addresses... some things are static and other are dynamic like dates.
+### the information that will be pre-filled are dates, addresses... some things are static and other are dynamic like dates.
-# this project has the potential to grow bigger and go official and online.
+### I do not demonstrate satisfying good programming practices in my code.
+However, reading the code can demonstrate the differences of now and then which are astronomical.